farmOS/farmOS-aggregator/docs/using-farmos-aggregator.md

 Features:
 - Aggregator admins can _request registration_ by generating a special link users can use to join the aggregator.
-- An email can be supplied to automatically send an email requesting registration OR
+    - An email can be supplied to automatically send an email requesting registration, OR
     - The link can be generated and copy/pasted to share with the user manually.

 ### Authorizing Farm Profiles